Topologically protected flatness in chiral moir\'e heterostructures: Details of disorder calculation

 In this Appendix, we provide details on our numerical simulation of disorder in the chiral TBG Hamiltonian.
-We use the method introduced in Ref.~\cite{becker2022mathematics}, which we briefly summarize here for completeness.
+We use the method introduced in Ref.~\cite{becker2022mathematics}, which we briefly summarize in Sec.~\ref{subapp_numericalmethod} for completeness.
+We then analyze the results of the main text showing the robustness of the first magic angle using localization in momentum space (Sec.~\ref{subapp_momlock}).
+Finally, we provide additional results for disorders defined on length scale smaller than the moir\'e lattice constant (Sec.~\ref{subapp_numericalmethod}).